Business Unit Technical Manager - Gypsum Products

 A Business Unit Technical Manager was required to head up their technical team and ensure that the existing range of products and systems delivered by the company performed safely, reliably and competitively once installed.
-The role would play a key role in Innovation, by managing the technical development of new products and systems and by helping develop the company's vision for tomorrow.
+The role would play a key role in innovation, by managing the technical development of new products and systems and by helping develop the company's vision for tomorrow.
 The candidate was to be recognised as the technical expert with regards to any systems performance and sign off technical marketing content.

 Through listening to the client, it was clear they this was not only a technical role but they needed someone with gravitas within the market to represent them and also work closely with marketing.
 It was important that the individual came from their industry sector, ideally having exposure to the same routes to market.
-Having worked with the client previously we were able to build previously gathered intellegence to draw up a target list of 40 companies to approach.
-Collingwood were able to provide consultancy to the client and suggested alternative companies that that would open up the brief to ensure that we attracted the right talent.
+Having worked with the client previously we were able to build previously gathered intelligence to draw up a target list of 40 companies to approach.
+Collingwood wwasable to provide consultancy to the client and suggested alternative companies that that would open up the brief to ensure that we attracted the right talent.

 From the 40 companies identified, 57 individual names were gathered from our research and referrals.
 All were confidentially approached by phone and the client was updated weekly with details on the progress regarding interested candidates.